Danielmanoj/Circulate-the-values-of-N-variables/README.md

 Using the slicing concept rotate the list

 ### Step 5:
+Assign a variable for the new list after slicing and print the variable.
 ### Step 6:
+ End of the program
 ## Program:
 ```
 #Program to circulate N values.